Photon-instanton scattering in a superconducting circuit: Beyond the very high impedance regime: Details of the derivation and evaluation of the inelastic decay rate

-The elements of the $\calT$-matrix yield the rates of the inelastic scattering processes, by means of Fermi's golden rule.
+The elements of the $\calT$-matrix yield the rates of the inelastic scattering processes, by means of the Fermi golden rule.
 In the following, we assume that the thermodynamic limit holds, such that the set of outgoing states forms a continuous bath for the decay of a photon of mode $k$.

-First, before taking the squared absolute value, one must sum coherently the contributions of instantons and anti-instantons in Eq. \eqref{eq:Tmat2}.
-This eliminates the contribution of terms with odd $\Nout + \Nin$, and multiplies by 2 the contribution of terms with even $\Nout+\Nin$, due to the parity symmetry $\phi_n\rightarrow -\phi_n$ (for the entire array) of the Lagrangian in Eq. \eqref{eq:LagSys}.
+First, before taking the squared absolute value, one must sum coherently the contributions of instantons and anti-instantons in Eq.~\eqref{eq:Tmat2}.
+This eliminates the contribution of terms with odd $\Nout + \Nin$, and multiplies by 2 the contribution of terms with even $\Nout+\Nin$, due to the parity symmetry $\phi_n\rightarrow -\phi_n$ (for the entire array) of the Lagrangian in Eq.~\eqref{eq:LagSys}.